 B. Waste management

 A significant concern for cruise ports, operators, and involved third parties is developing efficient information and monitoring systems allowing for the best use of the mechanisms present.
-Reducing solid waste and increasing recycling via the availability of garbage reception facilities at all berths, 24 hours, seven days per week, demands stakeholders’ cooperation to manage better ship-generated waste and, not least, the application of innovative technologies.
-Cruise ports need to advance handling services such as segregation, biological reprocessing, inactivation and composting, recycling, and storage.
+Reducing solid waste and increasing recycling via the availability of garbage reception facilities at all berths, 24 hours a day, seven days per week, demands stakeholders’ cooperation to manage better ship-generated waste and, not least, the application of innovative technologies.
+Cruise ports need to promote handling services such as segregation, biological reprocessing, inactivation and composting, recycling, and storage.
 Together, these actors can explore waste treatment possibilities on ships via investment in advancing innovative new technologies.
 These efforts could decrease the significant disparity between waste management ashore and disposal services at the destination.

 Improving wastewater treatment capacities is a process of importance.
 In this case, the IMO has already designated special areas for passenger ships (i.e., the Baltic sea) where the discharge of sewage from a cruise ship will be prohibited through a gradual process.
-Stakeholders undertake initiatives to ensure that facilities for the reception of sewage are provided in ports and terminals where coastal countries shall report that the sewage reception facilities in their ports fulfill the criteria of adequacy.
+Stakeholders undertake initiatives to ensure that facilities for the reception of sewage are provided in ports and terminals where coastal countries can report that the sewage reception facilities in their ports fulfill the criteria of adequacy.

 C. Emission control

-Cruise port and cruise shipping-related emissions have attracted the vast interest of decision-makers and port-cities that experience port and port-related operations’ negative externalities.
+Cruise port and cruise shipping-related emissions have attracted great interest among decision-makers and in port-cities that experience port and port-related operations’ negative externalities.
 Cruise shipping is a relatively large emitter due to the large hoteling load.
 Even though the average emissions in a port account are comparatively low, cruise terminals are often close to city centers, meaning that population exposure might be on the higher side.
 Significant differences in CO2 emissions can be observed between individual cruise ships depending on the size, the age, and the ship’s capacity configuration (i.e., high-end luxury cruise ships vs. mass cruise ships).
 The largest ships show the lowest CO2 output partly because of the high occupancy rate in the number of beds per surface unit and their relatively young age.

 The application of measures to reduce emissions, including onshore power for cruise ships, remains subject to regional variations.
-For example, it is further developed in North America rather than Europe, with future technologies, such as wind and solar power, also options under consideration.
+For example, it is further developed in North America than in Europe, with future technologies, such as wind and solar power, also options under consideration.

 D. Regulating an emerging industry

 Environmental externalities have been the theme of initiatives collectively developed by the port industry within respective port associations.
-Individual ports use environmental management systems according to ISO14001 and other practices and tools available to manage environmental issues.
+Individual ports use environmental management systems compliant with ISO14001 and other practices and tools available to manage environmental issues.
 Incentive pricing is also applied as a means to address environmental challenges.
 Ships producing reduced quantities of ship-generated waste are subject to lower dues, as discounts are offered based on green award certificates or the basis of an environmental ship index.
 However, even in this case, the presence of common principles would facilitate the identification of such ships.
-Simultaneously, it would limit questions on the effectiveness of the tools in application, and not least the potential of cross-subsidization between ship types depending on the markets served.
+Simultaneously, it would limit questions on the effectiveness of the tools in application, and not least the potential for cross-subsidization between ship types depending on the markets served.